7 types of drama in literature explained (with examples)

 In literature, drama encompasses the portrayal of fictional or non-fictional events through the performance of written dialogue.
 Through it, stories and events are brought to life by actors on a stage.

 Aristotle, a famous Greek philosopher, defined it as a poetic composition acted in front of audiences in a theatre.
-Its purpose is to arouse the audience's feelings and purge these emotions, thus making people stronger emotionally.
+Its purpose is to arouse and purge the audience's emotions, thus strengthening them emotionally.
 It combines performance, dance, music, and props.

 1. Comedy